JudeMurphy/SparkData/README.md

 1. Import "SparkData.h" in you appDelegate.m
 2. In your applicationDidFinishLaunchingWithOptions, type [SparkData initialize];
 3. Use [SparkData METHOD] throughout the rest of your app.
-Refer to SparkData.h for callable method.
+Refer to SparkData.h for callable methods.

 ### Contribution guidelines ###